 Today the Financial Industry Regulatory Authority released a Letter of Acceptance, Waiver and Consent, suspending Sacramento-based financial advisor Gary Pevey...Read More

-Chase Carlson is an attorney at the Miami-based law firm, Carlson & Associates, P.A.
+Chase Carlson is an attorney at the Miami-based law firm, Carlson Law, P.A.
 His practice is focused on investment fraud litigation.
 Chase has represented investors from across the country in disputes with financial advisors, investment advisors, brokerage and wealth management firms.
 He has brought claims against almost every major Wall Street firm, including Morgan Stanley, Merrill Lynch, Wells Fargo, Raymond James, Ameriprise, Credit Suisse, and BNY Mellon.

 A significant portion of Chase’s practice is dedicated to representing professional athletes and entertainers who are victims of investment fraud or mismanagement.
 His clients have included more than 30 athletes in the NFL, NBA, MLB and NHL, one of the most successful pop & hip-hop music producers of all time, and one of the largest lottery winners in the history of the United States.